 Genetics: Questions on genetics will deal with molecular genetics, human genetics and the development of genetic technology.

-The above-mentioned list outlines some of the topics covered by DAT Biology.
-However, before you commence your DAT Biology preparation, ensure that you have a thorough knowledge of the Biology topics, which you can gain by clicking on the following link: http://www.ada.org/sections/educationAndCareers/pdfs/dat_examinee_guide.pdf There are some other aspects of DAT Biology that you must understand in order to prepare well for the test.
+The above-mentioned list outlines some of the topics covered under this sub-section.
+However, before you commence your preparation, ensure that you have a thorough knowledge of the topics, which you can learn by clicking on the following link: http://www.ada.org/sections/educationAndCareers/pdfs/dat_examinee_guide.pdf.
+There are some other aspects that you must understand in order to prepare well for the test.
 These aspects have been discussed in the following section of this article.

 Characteristics of the Biology Sub-section of DAT

-Unlike all the other sub-sections of the DAT, the score you receive in DAT Biology will also be used to calculate your Academic Average, which is one of the 8 scaled scores mentioned in the DAT score card.
+Unlike all the other sub-sections of the DAT, the score you receive will also be used to calculate your Academic Average, which is one of the 8 scaled scores mentioned in the score card.
 Thus, the Biology sub-section of DAT is responsible for not just one, but two scaled scores and percentile ranks.
-Some other features of DAT Biology are as follows:
+Some other features of the test are as follows:

-Number of questions: The DAT question paper consists of 40 questions on Biology.
-These 40 questions are a part of the total of 100 questions that you will have to solve under the Survey of Natural Sciences section of DAT.
+Number of questions: The question paper consists of 40 questions on Biology.
+These 40 questions are a part of the total of 100 questions that you will have to solve under the Survey of Natural Sciences section.

 Time allotted for the Biology sub-section: ADA has allotted 90 minutes to solve 100 questions in the Survey of Natural Sciences section.
 Amongst the 100 questions, 40 will be from Biology.
 Thus, on an average it can be said that you will get about 44minutes to solve the Biology questions.

-The above-mentioned list will help you understand the exact requirements of the DAT Biology.
+The above-mentioned list will help you understand the exact requirements of the Biology sub-section.
 Once you have understood them, preparing for the Biology sub-section will become easier.
-Since Biology is an essential part of the test and you want to become a dentist in future, it will help if you revise all that you have studied under Biology in college, as a part of your DAT preparation.
+Since Biology is an essential part of the test and you want to become a dentist in future, it will help if you revise all that you have studied under Biology in college, as a part of your preparation.